brandonlpanos/mvts/README.md

 Each subplot is a different augmentation.
 The shapes represent different feature channels (such as magnetic field strength etc.) while the size of each shape represents the intensity of the feature at a particular time.
 The maximum structure is in the top left, while the minimum structure is in the bottom right, where the model can only leverage the relative power spectrum of the input.

-The dataset consists of roughly 250 posative and $250$ negative samples.
-In such a datasparse domain, it is advisable to first warm up the model wights using an autoregrasive denosing technique.
+The dataset consists of roughly 250 positive and $250$ negative samples.
+In such a data-sparse domain, it is advisable to first warm up the model wights using an autoregressive denoising technique as seen below:

 <p align="center">
   <img width="500" src="static/modes.png">
 </p>

+In unsupervised denoising mode, the transformer learns to correctly fill in a masked version of the input, thus learning the correlations between the different channels.
+The resulting weights are now more optimally positioned on the loss landscape ("warmed up") and therefore requires fewer instances during the supervised task (classification mode) to converge.